betaflight/betaflight/docs/Telemetry.md

 It should be possible to daisy chain multiple sensors with ibus.
 This is implemented but not tested because i don't have one of the sensors to test with, the FC shall always be the last sensor in the chain.

+It is possible to combine serial rx and ibus telemetry on the same uart pin on the flight controller, see [Rx](Rx.md).

 ### Configuration

 Ibus telemetry can be enabled in the firmware at build time using defines in target.h.
 It is enabled by default in those targets that have space left.